CleanRipple/ID2223/lab2/README.md

 Constrained by the devices and the large dataset, we only use the model whisper-small for now.
 Perhaps applying a larger model with more layers like whisper-medium or whisper-large can give us a better result.

+-Use a more targeted model

+Whisper model is not very special-purpose for Chinese text transcription, so we find some more useful models like ChineseBERT and NEZHA-GEN in this link https://github.com/lonePatient/awesome-pretrained-chinese-nlp-models

 ### data centric approach
+To train a well performed Chinese text transcription model, we can use some more targeted dataset like WenetSpeech Dataset and LATIC Dataset in this link https://www.twine.net/blog/mandarin-chinese-langauge-datasets/